 Cling film optional – but does save the sand from getting too messy

-Mould your volcano around the water bottle with the sand.
+Mould the shape around the water bottle with the sand.

 Cover with clingfilm – optional